Premier League Predictions: Frank Lampard to inspire Chelsea attack, wins for West Ham and Bournemouth

 Just nine goals scored in their last 12 games doesn't back that theory up - but digging deeper does as their chance creation metrics are strong, having put up a 19.59 expected goals tally in that period.
 Unsurprisingly, no team has underperformed their expected goals more output in that period.

 With no real Premier League target or pressure on the table for Lampard, the shackles just may come off this Chelsea side.
 He's a very-attack minded manager when possessing the tools, as shown by his previous spell where in 29 away Premier League games the total goals average per game was a staggeringly high 3.6.
-Those goals flowed at both ends, too, and his overall record as a manager away from home in league games is horrendous, winning just 22 of 71 games to a win percentage of just 15 per cent.
+Those goals flowed at both ends, too, and his overall record as a manager away from home in league games is horrendous, winning just 22 of 71 games.
 It could go spectacularly wrong at Molineux but the chances of Chelsea cutting loose also seem quite probable.

 That leads me to the total goals market where over 2.5 goals is priced up at 11/10 with Sky Bet and over 3.5 is a 3/1 chance with Sky Bet.
 Chelsea could cover the line on their own or if the game becomes end-to-end Wolves could get in on the act too.
 Backing goals looks one of the best bets of the weekend.